-From the results of the soil investigation, the site subsurface generally consists of an upper thin layer (0m to 1.5m) of silts and loose sands (N-value < 10).
-It is underlain by 1.5m to 7.5m thick layers of stiff to very stiff silts and clays and medium dense sands.
-These are all underlain by the competent strata consisting of dense to very dense sands and hard clays, encountered at depths of around 3.0m to 9.0m.
-It can be said that the seabed in the project site is generally stiff to dense with only minimal soft layers, and thus maybe considered as competent.
+From the results of the soil investigation, the site subsurface generally consists of an upper 1.5m to 7.5m thick layer of very soft to soft silts and clays and very loose to loose sands (N-value < 10).
+It is underlain by 1.5m to 6m thick layers of stiff to very stiff silts and clays and medium dense sands.
+These are all underlain by the competent strata consisting of dense to very dense sands and hard clays, encountered at depths of around 6.0m to 10.5m.